lmos-ai/lmos-operator/readme.md

 Ivy-style
 * Version Range Matcher [1.0,2.0], [1.0,2.0[, ]1.0,2.0], ]1.0,2.0[, [1.0,), ]1.0,), (,2.0] and (,2.0[*

-## How to install on a Kubernetes cluster:
+## How to install the operator on a Kubernetes cluster:

 ```
 export CR_PAT=YOUR_TOKEN